 Ca’ del Bosco is one of Franciacorta’s leading wineries.
 Their entry level wines represent some of the best value but quality driven traditional method sparkling wines around.
 At the other end of the spectrum their top-tier cuvées are among the finest in Italy.

 Ca’ del Bosco have at their disposal the ability to blend multiple parcels.
-The key Chardonnay vineyards were planted an average of 30 years ago located in the municipalities of Erbusco, Cazzago San Martino, Iseo and Passirano.
-By contrast, the rosé can come from up to seventeen Pinot Nero vineyards planted an average of 22 years ago located in the municipalities of Erbusco, Adro and Passirano.
+The key Chardonnay vineyards were planted an average of thirty years ago located in the municipalities of Erbusco, Cazzago San Martino, Iseo and Passirano.
+By contrast, the rosé can come from up to seventeen Pinot Nero vineyards planted an average of twenty-two years ago located in the municipalities of Erbusco, Adro and Passirano.

 Ca’ del Bosco’s selection of parcels is brought most sharply into focus through their decision to vinify each block separately.
 Blending takes place right at the end.

 Sparkling wine is obtained via the traditional method.
 To achieve the complexity required however, the must is fermented in small oak barrels to become the base wine.
 The entry level wines show impressive quality.
 They are blended using multiple vintages so as to achieve the same house style.

 The star of the the portfolio is the zero dosage Annamaria Clementi.
 A riserva, spending a staggering (on average) nine years on the lees before its release, comes in either a white or pink version.
 The white leads with 55% Chardonnay supported by 25% Pinot Bianco and 20% Pinot Nero, while the rose is exclusively Pinot Nero.